Sabres end 8-month stalemate by trading Jack Eichel to Vegas

 The dispute escalated over the summer, with Eichel changing agents in August in a bid to spur a trade.
 In September, the Sabres stripped Eichel of his captaincy before the start of training camp.

-In recent weeks, Eichel’s camp began threatening to file a grievance through the NHL Players’ Association, questioning whether Sabres doctors followed the collective bargaining agreement in giving his option of surgery serious consideration.

-The standoff drew the attention of the highest levels of the league, with NHL Commissioner Gary Bettman calling it “a terrible situation,” without fixing blame on either side.
+The standoff drew the attention of the highest levels of the league, with NHL Commissioner Gary Bettman calling it “a terrible situation,” without blaming either side.

 Eichel joins a Golden Knights team off to a 4-5 start and already depleted by injuries, with five players on injured reserve, not including William Karlsson, who is out indefinitely with a broken foot.